Public spaces protection order: Government guidance

-The issue of PSPOs is covered by legislation.
+The issue of PSPOs is covered by the Anti-social Behaviour, Crime and Policing Act 2014.
 The Home Office issues guidance for their use.
 In the case of limiting the walking of dogs councils are encouraged to publish lists of alternative dog walking locations and should consider whether such alternatives exist.
 Councils are advised that it is important to not restrict sociability in public places, and that a broad range of the public should be free to gather, talk and play games.

 Examples of use of PSPO powers

 PSPOs have been introduced to apply to a wide variety of issues.